With cycling gold, Oksana Masters is a Paralympic medalist in four sports

 On Tuesday at the Tokyo Paralympics, Oksana Masters claimed gold in women’s H4-5 cycling time trial.
 She crossed the line in 45:40.05 to earn her ninth Paralympic medal in her fourth sport, having previously won medals in rowing, cross-country skiing, and biathlon.

 China’s Sun Bianbian claimed silver and the Netherlands’ Jennette Jansen earned bronze.
-(A highlight of the race can be viewed here.)
+(A highlight can be viewed here.)

 Masters said the result was simultaneously years in the making – and a total surprise.

-Note: Update: On Wednesday in Tokyo, Oksana Masters claimed her second Paralympic gold medal in as many races, winning the women’s cycling road race H5.
-Video of that race can be viewed here.